sebnemgurek/rule-based-classification-A-hotel-s-customers-dataset-/README.md

 # Rule-based-classification-A-hotel-s-customers-dataset-

+# Aim: Categorize new customers by segment and predict how much revenue they can generate

 This real-world customer dataset with 31 variables describes 83,590 instances (customers) from a hotel in Lisbon, Portugal.

 # Content